GSA/open-gsa-redesign/_apidocs/subawards-bulkupload-api.md

 <p><small><a href="#">Back to top</a></small></p>

 ## GENC Standards
 alpha.SAM.gov uses the [Geopolitical Entities, Names, and Codes (GENC) standards](https://geonames.nga.mil/geonames/GeographicNamesSearch/), which provide country and administrative area codes recognized by the U.S. government.
-Please refer to the [Error Messages](#validation-failure-error-messages)  section for specific details for these errors.
+All location fields (country, state/province, territory) must follow these standards.
+Please provide country and state/province information using GENC standards.
+Refer to the table below to get this information.

 ### API Fields